-- Pressure on a system performs work at a rate that is well defined only if the work is done extremely slowly, such that the system is in equilibrium at all times and none of the mechanical work being done is converted to heat. - This is referred to as a quasi-static process it is reversible. - In such a process, the increment of work performed for an infintessimal change in volume is given by:
+- Pressure on a system performs work at a rate that is well defined only if the work is done extremely slowly, such that the system is in equilibrium at all times and none of the mechanical work being done is converted to heat. - o This is referred to as a quasi-static process- it is reversible. - o In such a process, the increment of work performed for an infintessimal change in volume is given by:

-- The total work for a quasi-static process is readily calculated by integrating: - We can only integrate -P{ext}dV when the process is reversible!
+We can only integrate -P{ext}dV when the process is reversible!